-2. Apply for Financial Aid
+Step 2: Apply for Financial Aid by completeing the FAFSA

 All students interested in receiving any type of financial assistance, including loans, athletic scholarships, and Indiana grants, must complete the FAFSA (Free Application for Federal Student Aid).
-The application is available online at www.fafsa.org.
-Ancilla College’s school code is 001784.
-To be considered for an Indiana State Grant, the FAFSA must be filed by March 10 prior to the academic year in which you plan to attend.

 Students will receive a copy of their test results and students’ advisors will discuss the results with them as well as assist them in selecting classes based on their placement.
 Students who have taken the SAT or ACT exams may request those scores be used for course placement.
 Free guides to placement testing can be found here.

 Step 4: Pay your $100 enrollment deposit